The CUNY Research Scholars Program at Queensborough Community College

 About CRSP

 The CUNY Research Scholars Program provides funding to facilitate laboratory and other research experiences for associate degree students over a one-year period.
-The goal of the program is to encourage undergraduate participation in authentic research and to increase persistence in STEM and Social Science disciplines.
+The goal of the program is to encourage undergraduate participation in authentic research and to increase persistence, particularly in STEM disciplines.

-In 2023-24, the CUNY Research Scholars Program at QCC is supporting 21 students and 19 faculty mentors.
+In 2025-26, the CUNY Research Scholars Program at QCC is supporting around 20 students and their faculty mentors.

-CRSP scholars are expected to participate in the laboratory (or computer laboratory) experience for one full year and complete 320 hours of research/independent study.
-In addition to participating in research, student interns are expected to attend workshops on laboratory safety, Responsible Conduct in Research, and bi-weekly research/scientific career-related workshops.
-Student interns are also expected to present a poster/talk at the college level in the fall semester and at the CUNY annual symposium.
+CRSP scholars are expected to participate in the laboratory (or other hands-on research) experience for one full year and complete approximately 400 hours of research/independent study.
+In addition to participating in research, student interns are expected to attend bi-weekly workshops on Responsible Conduct in Research, laboratory safety, research/scientific careers, presentation skills, and other professional development topics.
+CRSP scholars also share their research through poster and oral presentations in the fall and spring semesters.

 Each year, the program culminates in a CUNY-wide symposium where students display and present their work to peers and mentors.